Retargeting and re-engagement strategies for the future

-Adjust’s Director of Product, Katie Hutcherson, sat down for a chat with Criteo’s Director of Global Mobile Partnerships, Lucy Rogers, to talk re-targeting, re-engagement, and the future of mobile marketing.
+Adjust’s Director of Product, Katie Hutcherson, sat down for a chat with Criteo’s Director of Global Mobile Partnerships, Lucy Rogers, to talk about mobile retargeting strategy, re-engagement, and the future of mobile marketing.

 Criteo is a global performance marketing platform that helps clients to drive sales across all marketing channels, including mobile, social, web and search.
 Didn’t catch the webinar?
-You can listen to the entire conversation here, or read below for a recap of their discussion.
+You can listen to the entire conversation here, or read below for a recap of the discussion about retargeting strategy.

 Before any talk of the future, let’s first zoom in on what retargeting and re-engagement actually are (and how they relate to reattribution!).
 Both terms refer to the process of getting existing users (rather than new users) back to your app.